 A Raccoon’s mask may help it see in bright light.

-Also, Tulsa raccoons are subtle little fellas that can really harm your house and make a bathroom out of your attic.
-I can not tell you the variety of calls we’ve gotten about raccoons devastating an attic, gnawing through pipes, and even jealous male raccoons taking out their rage on some young juveniles (not a beautiful sight!).
+Also, Tulsa raccoons are subtle little fellas that can really harm your home and make a bathroom out of your attic.
+I can not tell you the variety of calls we’ve gotten about raccoons devastating an attic, gnawing through pipes, and even jealous male raccoons taking out their rage on some young juveniles (not a beautiful sight!)

 Mother raccoons just love attics.
-They are the safest places to bring up their young.
+They are the safest place to bring up their young.
 Spring is the prime period for young kits to be born.
-A girl raccoon can raise several juveniles annually.
+A female raccoon can raise several juveniles annually.

 A raccoon in the attic might create all types of damage.
-They love to chew electrical wiring as well as harming the roof and interior.
+They love to chew electrical wiring as well as harming the roof and interior of your home.

-They also take up residence under sheds, in hot tubs and sheds.
+They also take up residence under sheds, hot tubs and even in the space between the walls much like other unwanted animals .
 A shed is normally elevated off the ground and is best for raising a family.
 If there is shelter they will certainly seek it!

 How to Get Rid of Raccoons in Tulsa, OK

-It’s often a really good idea to remove your raccoons by trapping them, ideally with using an accredited trapping company.
+It’s often a really good idea to remove wildlife by trapping them, ideally using an accredited trapping company to humanely facilitate the removal of the animal or animals .
 We are fully licensed and certified by the state.
 Do not simply visit the hardware store and start trapping raccoons with whatever you find there.

 We make sure to use humane traps, due to the fact that the last thing you need is the smell of dead raccoons wafting down from the attic.